oj-sec/fishfactory/README.md

 The Fishfactory API will start listening on `localhost:5000`.
 The API's main endpoint,  `/fishfactory/submit_url`,  consumes a POSTed JSON dictionary and uses the value of key "url" as the target URL.

-A very simple webUI is also served at `/fishfactory`.
+A rudimentary webUI is also served at `/fishfactory`.

 # Usage